 Secondary School scheduling shall remain as flexible as possible in order to allow for enrichment periods and teaming.

-The District Management Council may consider revisions to the existing secondary school schedules.
+School Based Teams may consider and propose revisions to the existing secondary school schedules.

 High school teachers shall not be assigned administrative duties.